s0ders/go-semver-release/README.md

 - [ ] Publish a Docker container GitHub Action via the CI/CD
 - [ ] Handle custom Semver prefix (e.g. "v")
-- [ ] Add an ASCIInema demo. to the README
+- [ ] Add an asciinema demonstration to the docs